samuelfneumann/Construct/README.md

 There is an alternative way to run Construct.py.
-If you set the environment variable `CONSTRUCT_PY_USE_MAIN` (to anything), then you can import anything from the main module `__main__` when running Construct.py in addition to anything defined in the imports file.
-Hence, if you import module `X` in your main module, then there is no need to import `X` in the imports file.
+If you set the environment variable `CONSTRUCT_PY_USE_MAIN` (to anything), then you can import anything from the main module `__main__` when running Construct.py in addition to anything defined in the includes file.
+Hence, if you import module `X` in your main module, then there is no need to import `X` in the includes file.
 Construct.py can automatically use it.
 There are two caveats:
 1. You need to qualify any symbol `x` from the main module as `__main__.x` in your configuration files.